Template Basics in Microsoft Word

 This is still probably the best place to store any template unless you have

 a reason to put it somewhere else.
-When it is here, it will be available
+When a template is in the user templates

 under File -> New to create a new document based on the template.